-An analysis of daily historical production (November 2020 to October 2021) for the Ixopo WWW is presented in Figure 19.11.
-It shows that for 0.8 % of the time the WWW was being operated above the optimal operating capacity.
-The plant operated above the design capacity 0 % of the time.
-This shows the plant is being vastly underutilised, especially considering that it was upgraded in October 2016 (see UW IMP 2017) with the installation of a second clarifier.
-The underutilisation of the plant makes the operation of the plant uneconomical and results in many operational problems.
-For example, without a consistent inflow the aeration of the biological reactor is difficult to maintain at the correct level.
-The biomass is also difficult to sustain as there is a limited food source resulting in process issues.
+An analysis of daily historical production (November 2021 to October 2022) for the Ixopo WWW is presented in Figure 19.11.
+It shows that for 1.1 % of the time the WWW was being operated above the optimal operating capacity.
+The plant operated above the design capacity 0.8 % of the time.
+This shows the plant is being vastly underutilised, especially considering that it was upgraded in October 2016 with the installation of a second clarifier.